Skip to Content

 Or, maybe your marriage is good, but God put this blog post in front of you so that you could examine each area of your marriage and ensure that you are putting God at the center of it.

 You might even fall somewhere in between.
-Regardless of what brought you here, I am grateful for a God that loves us so much that He wants us to be happy.
-I pray that the God shines a light on any area or areas of your marriage that you need to give completely to Him.
+Regardless of what brought you here, I am grateful for a God who loves us so much that He wants us to be happy.
+I pray that God shines a light on any area or areas of your marriage that you need to give completely to Him.

 For another great perspective, check out this post by Money Wise Steward.

-If God is nudging you to take a closer look at your marriage, the God Centered Marriage course may be a blessing to you.
+If God is nudging you to take a closer look at your marriage, the God-Centered Marriage course may be a blessing to you.

 Another way to bless your marriage is by serving together.
-For more on that and the benefits of serving with your spouse, see this post.
+For more on that and the benefits of serving with your Christian spouse, see this post.

 Maybe your husband prefers to relate things to sports.
 I get that.
-In this post, Baseball, love and marriage, we talk about your marriage as a team.
+In this post, Baseball, love, and Marriage, we talk about your marriage as a team.

-Here are some book resources that I recommend on a Christ centered marriage or Christian marriage:
+Here are some book resources that I recommend on a Christ-centered marriage or Christian marriage:

 Because of Him,